smithfabian/P2-Project/README.md

    ```
    git clone https://github.com/username/P2-Project.git
    ```
-2. Add the secrets file to project root folder.
+2. Add the `secrets.properties` file to project root folder.

 3. Navigate to the project directory and install the required dependencies.
 You can use your preferred dependency management tool, such as Maven or Gradle.